Wisconsin Republican leaders at odds over local government aid bill, putting it at risk

 The pending bill boosts aid by at least 15% for every town, village, city and county in the state except Milwaukee.

 Milwaukee Mayor Cavalier Johnson is withholding comment as negotiations continue, said his spokesperson Jeff Fleming.
-Milwaukee County Executive David Crowley did not immediately return a message seeking comment.
+Milwaukee County Executive David Crowley declined to comment.
 The two have been lobbying to remove the local vote requirement, arguing that giving them enough money to avoid bankruptcy was too important to put at risk with a vote of the people.
 They instead want the local governing boards to determine when and how much to raise sales taxes.

 Wisconsin’s local governments have clamored for years for more state aid to help cover basic services, including police and fire protection, after decades of frozen funding and cuts.